zartata/BLRP/README.txt

         ..[label]            unconditional jump to label; exit if no label

 When a function is executed it's return value is stored.
 This is called the r-value.
-The operators set, store and restore this value:
+The operator modifiers set, store and restore this value:

         = argument           set r-value to argument
         +var [argument]      store r-value or argument in "var"